Back in the day, “branding” and “brand image” were concepts restricted to large corporations with hefty budgets.

 7. Use humor–but in a good way

-Good humor can be the difference between a great and a memorable brand presentation.
+Good humor can differentiate between a great and a memorable brand presentation.

 Don’t be shy to throw in jokes and memes to stir people’s sense of humor.
-In fact, you could even consider adding some of the memes in your slides.
+In fact, you could even consider adding some memes to your slides as long as they align with your marketing goals and brand awareness strategy.

 Another great way to add more humor is to use gifs.
-Here, avoid going for niche or nerdy humor and stick with common and familiar areas.
+Here, avoid using niche or nerdy humor and stick with common and familiar areas.
 Using these formats is a great way to give your audience a good laugh and make your presentation memorable.

 You can even use gifs to encourage an emotion or a reaction to what you shared.
 It should ideally give your audience an idea of how to react.
-For example, when sharing surprising data use, gifs that show wonder.
+For example, when sharing surprising data, use familiar gifs to convey each important metric.

 Another critical thing to remember here is to use them strategically.
 If you use them a lot, they may distract the audience from what’s important.
-Correct timing makes a joke funny, and the same principle applies to building presentations.
+Correct timing makes a joke funny; the same principle applies to building presentations.

 8. Think about the wider use of your presentation